Find Trade Colleges

 Geothermal Technician

-Career Description Perform technical activities at power plants or individual installations necessary for the generation of power from geothermal energy sources.
+Example of Geothermal Technician Job Perform technical activities at power plants or individual installations necessary for the generation of power from geothermal energy sources.
 Monitor and control operating activities at geothermal power generation facilities and perform maintenance and repairs as necessary.
 Install, test, and maintain residential and commercial geothermal heat pumps.

-Life As a Geothermal Technician
+Daily Life Of a Geothermal Technician

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.